Back to all tools

 • Start with maxres but check the file exists before relying on it.

-• Use thumbnails for analysis or assets you own or have rights to use.
+• Use thumbnails for analysis or assets you own, have rights to use, or can legally quote.

 • Keep a record of the source URL for attribution.